 Enhanced IRBM Defenses in Europe by 2018 (EPAA Phase 3).
-The SM-3 Block IIA interceptor, being co-developed with the Japanese government, is on schedule for deployment at an Aegis Ashore site in Poland and at sea in 2018 to provide enhanced protection for European NATO countries from all ballistic missile threats from the Middle East.
-This year we will complete the SM-3 Block IIA preliminary and component design reviews, shock and vibration testing of the SM-3 Block IIA interceptor canister, and continue development of Aegis BMD 5.1 fire control system.
+The SM-3 Block IIA interceptor, being co-developed with the Japanese government, is on schedule for deployment at Aegis Ashore sites in Romania and Poland, and at sea, in 2018 to provide enhanced protection for European NATO countries from all ballistic missile threats from the Middle East.
+This year we completed the SM-3 Block IIA preliminary design review, and continue shock and vibration testing of the SM-3 Block IIA interceptor canister, and development of Aegis BMD 5.1 fire control system.
 We also reduced the execution risk of the SM-3 Block IIA program by increasing the time between flight tests while maintaining the original initial capability date of 2018.
 The FY 2013 request for SM-3 Block IIA co-development is \$420.6M.

 Expanded Interceptor Battle Space by 2020 (EPAA Phase 4).
-The SM-3 Block IIB will provide a pre-apogee intercept capability against IRBMs and an additional layer for a more enhanced homeland defense against non-advanced ICBMs launched from today's regional threats.
-This program is in the technology development phase, and its seven-year development timeline is consistent with typical interceptor development timelines, according to Government Accountability Office data.
+The SM-3 Block IIB will provide a pre-apogee intercept capability against IRBMs and an additional layer for a more enhanced homeland defense against potential non-advanced ICBMs launched from today's regional threats.
+This program is in the technology development phase, and its seven-year development timeline is consistent with typical interceptor development timelines according to Government Accountability Office data.
 Last year we awarded risk reduction contracts for missile sub-system components, including advanced propulsion, seeker, and lightweight material technologies.
 We also awarded concept design contracts for the SM-3 Block IIB interceptor to three aerospace industry teams.
-In FY 2013, we are requesting \$224.1M to develop the Request For Proposal and begin source selection for the SM-3 Block IIB Product Development Phase, which will begin in early 2014.
-The SM-3 Block IIB will leverage advanced tracking and discrimination technologies deployed during EPAA Phase 4 as well as the entire sensor network, with PTSS and C2BMC upgrades to maximize homeland defense.
+In FY 2013, we are requesting \$224.1M to develop the Request For Proposal and begin source selection for the SM-3 Block IIB Product Development Phase, which we propose to begin in early 2014.
+The SM-3 Block IIB is leveraging advanced tracking and discrimination technologies planned for deployment during EPAA Phase 4, as well as the entire sensor network, with PTSS and C2BMC upgrades to maximize homeland defense.